CMT-MU/MultiPie/docs/ver1.1.2.md

 - bug fix for output in Hilbert space in _samb.pdf.
 - bug fix for missing of some atomic SAMBs for hybrid orbitals.
+- bug fix for opposite mapping between bra-ket and aomic sites.